Rodrigues rail: Evolution

 Apart from being a close relative to the red rail, the relationships of the Rodrigues rail are uncertain and the two are commonly listed as separate genera, Aphanapteryx and Erythromachus, but have sometimes been united as species of Aphanapteryx.
 Günther and E. Newton first generically synonymised the two in 1879 because of their skeletal similarities.
 In 1945, the French palaeontologist Jean Piveteau found skull features of the two species different enough for generic separation, and in 1977, the American ornithologist Storrs L. Olson stated that though the two species were similar and derived from the same stock, they had also diverged considerably, and should possibly be kept separate.
 Based on geographic location and the morphology of the nasal bones, Olson suggested that they were related to the genera Gallirallus, Dryolimnas, Atlantisia, and Rallus.
 The American ornithologist Bradley C. Livezey was unable to determine the affinities of the Rodrigues and red rail in 1998, stating that some of the features uniting them and some other rails were associated with the loss of flight rather than common descent.
 He also suggested that the grouping of the Rodrigues and red rail into the same genus may have been influenced by their geographical distribution.
 Mourer-Chauviré and colleagues also considered the two as belonging to separate genera.

 Rails have reached many oceanic archipelagos, which has frequently led to speciation and evolution of flightlessness.
 According to the British researchers Anthony S. Cheke and Julian P. Hume in 2008, the fact that the red rail lost much of its feather structure indicates it was isolated for a long time.
 These rails may be of Asian origin, like many other Mascarene birds.
-In 2019, Hume supported the distinction of the two genera, and cited the relation between the extinct Mauritius scops owl (Otus sauzieri) and the Rodrigues scops owl (Otus murivorus) as another example of the diverging evolutionary paths on these islands.
+In 2019, Hume supported the distinction of the two genera, and cited the relation between the extinct Mauritius scops owl and the Rodrigues scops owl as another example of the diverging evolutionary paths on these islands.
 He stated that the relationships of the Rodrigues and red rails was more unclear than that of other extinct Mascarene rails, with many of their distinct features being related to flightlessness and modifications to their jaws due to their diet, suggesting a long period of isolation.
 He suggested their ancestors could have arrived on the Mascarenes during the middle Miocene at the earliest, but it may have happened more recently.
 The speed with which these features evolved may also have been affected by gene flow, resource availability, and climate events.
 Flightlessness can evolve rapidly in rails, sometimes repeatedly within the same groups, as in Dryolimnas, so the distinctness of the Rodrigues and red rails may not have taken long to evolve; some other specialised rails evolved in less than 1–3 million years.
 Hume suggested that the two rails were probably related to Dryolimnas, but their considerably different morphology made it difficult to establish how.
 In general, rails are adept at colonising islands, and can become flightless within a few generations in environments without predators, yet this also makes them vulnerable to human activities.